Aliases for WNT1 Gene

 GeneCards Summary for WNT1 Gene

 WNT1 (Wnt Family Member 1) is a Protein Coding gene.
-Diseases associated with WNT1 include osteogenesis imperfecta, type xv and osteoporosis, early-onset autosomal dominant.
-Among its related pathways are Basal cell carcinoma and Hippo signaling pathway.
+Diseases associated with WNT1 include Osteogenesis Imperfecta, Type Xv and Osteoporosis, Early-Onset Autosomal Dominant.
+Among its related pathways are Wnt Signaling Pathways: beta-Catenin-independent Wnt/PCP Signaling Pathways and Reelin Pathway (Cajal-Retzius cells).
 GO annotations related to this gene include receptor binding and transcription regulatory region DNA binding.
-An important paralog of this gene is WNT5B.
+An important paralog of this gene is WNT3.

 UniProtKB/Swiss-Prot Summary for WNT1 Gene

 Ligand for members of the frizzled family of seven transmembrane receptors.
 In some developmental processes, is also a ligand for the coreceptor RYK, thus triggering Wnt signaling.
 Probable developmental protein.
 May be a signaling molecule important in CNS development.
 Is likely to signal over only few cell diameters.
 Has a role in osteoblast function and bone development.